 Tasmania: Protected under Schedule 135(2), Threatened Species Protection Act 1995, Section 135(2), Living Marine Resources Management Act 1995 and declared vulnerable under the Fisheries (General and Fees) Regulations 1996.

 Victoria: Protected under Schedule 71, Fisheries Act 1995.

-Western Australia: Listed as rare or likely to become extinct under Schedule 5 of the Wildlife Conservation Act 1950 and protected under Schedule 46 of the Fisheries Resources Management Act 1994.
+Western Australia: Protected under Schedule 46 of the Fisheries Resources Management Act 1994.

 Scientific name: Carcharodon carcharias

 Common name: Great White Shark

 Other names: White Pointer, White Shark, White Death